dashrath-chauhan/cab/README.md

 ```

 ### /transact/user-transaction
 `Description: This api find the active transaction of user and ends it.
-There are multiple operation in this api.`
+There are multiple operation in this api.`<br/>
 `1.
-Find active transaction of user.`
+Find active transaction of user.`<br/>
-`1.
+`2.
 Calculate time difference in minute.
-Since I have defined rate calucation for trip per minute.`
+Since I have defined rate calucation for trip per minute.`<br/>
-`1.
-Calculte and pay rent from users balance.`
+`3.
+Calculte and pay rent from users balance.`<br/>
-`1.
+`4.
 Release and make car available for booking, change the location of car and user to new location.
-Since at the end of the trip both user and car will be at the destination which user had selected.`
+Since at the end of the trip both user and car will be at the destination which user had selected.`<br/>

 **Request**<br/>
-`ContentType: application/json`
+`ContentType: application/json`<br/>
-`Request object: User entity object.`
+`Request object: User entity object.`<br/>
-`Mandatory params in object: <strong>email<strong> in User object.`
+`Mandatory params in object: email in User object.`<br/>

 ```
 POST http://localhost:8080/cab/webapi/transact/user-transaction